Learn useful Collective Nouns For Food, Partitive Nouns for Food and Drinks with examples.

 She brought sandwiches and a bottle of milk.

 A bowl of rice

-I cannot finish a bowl of rice.
+I just want a sizzling beef and a bowl of rice.

 A box of cereal

 She was so thirsty that she drank a carton of milk.

 A cup of tea

 I’ve poured a cup of tea for you.

 Could I have a glass of water, please?